gcalderone/ESOLatexTemplate/README.md

 # Workflow

 - Rename the main file (`Main.tex`) into the final document name, e.g.: `mv Main.tex ANDES_InstrumentSoftwareRequirements.tex`.
-The main file contains:
 - Modify the document properties at the beginning of the main file;
 - Insert images into the `media` folder, and insert text in `introduction.tex`, `related_documents.tex`, `section.tex`, etc.  You may also add new files to be included using the `\include{filename.tex}` command;
 - Use the provided environments and commands for specific tasks: